richmahn/en_ta/translate/translate-wforw/sub-title.md

-Why should I not translate using word for word substitution?
+Why should I not translate using word-for-word substitution?